Siaiologist/weather-app-project/README.md

 ## Submitting Your Assignment

 To submit your work, you will submit a Pull Request on GitHub from your fork to the original repo.
 If you're unsure how to do so, you can refer to [our guide to submitting assignments via Pull Request](https://github.com/AnnieCannons/intro-to-programming-curriculum/blob/main/git/resources/github-pull-request-guide.md)

-Please email the Student Success Coordinator to schedule your interview once you’re done.